qubic/core/doc/contracts.md

    (Currently, this tool has not been implemented yet.
 Thus, this check needs to be done during the review in point 3.)
 2. The features of the contract have to be extensively tested with automated tests implemented within the Qubic Core's GoogleTest framework.
 3. The contract and testing code must be reviewed by at least one of the Qubic Core devs, ensuring it meets high quality standards.
-4. After fully integrating the contract in the Qubic Core, the features of the contract must be tested in a test network with multiple nodes, showing that the contract works well in practice and that the nodes run stable with the contract.
+4. Before integrating the contract in the official Qubic Core release, the features of the contract must be tested in a test network with multiple nodes, showing that the contract works well in practice and that the nodes run stable with the contract.

 After going through this validation process, a contract can be integrated in official releases of the Qubic Core code.